Thomas7899/Lehrstuhl-App-RubyOnRails/README.md

 # README

-lehrstuhl-app - A test prototype built with Ruby on Rails and Postgres
+## lehrstuhl-app - A test prototype built with Ruby on Rails and Postgres

+### login: admin@example.de password: password

 This project was created to prototype and test.
 The goal is to explore capabilities and performance in a typical web application environment.
 It includes basic features necessary for managing and organizing a university department, and serves as a starting point for further development and experimentation.